Thom Haye

 Thom Jan Marinus Haye (born 9 February 1995) is a professional footballer who plays as a midfielder for Super League club Persib Bandung.
 Born in the Netherlands, he represents the Indonesia national team.

 A product of AZ academy, Haye made his first-team debut in 2014, before moving on to clubs such as Willem II, Lecce in Italy, ADO Den Haag, NAC Breda, and Heerenveen.

 Haye represented the Netherlands at various youth levels from under-15 to under-21, becoming European under-17 champions twice in 2011 and 2012, before switching his international allegiance to Indonesia in 2024 through naturalization.

 Club career

 AZ

 Haye was born in Amsterdam and is a youth exponent from AZ.
 He signed his first contract for AZ in February 2011.
 On 23 February 2014, he made his full debut for AZ in the Eredivisie against Ajax in a 4–0 away defeat, coming on as a 70th-minute substitute for Celso Ortíz.
-Haye scored his first professional goal in 24 September 2014, securing his club's advancement in the KNVB Cup in a 1–0 away win over EVV.
+Haye scored his first professional goal on 24 September 2014, securing his club's advancement in the KNVB Cup in a 1–0 away win over EVV.
 He became a starter in the 2015–16 season, before making his debut in the UEFA Europa League in the 2016–17 season.